 Physicians today navigate an ever-evolving world in many aspects of medicine, but this is especially true when it comes to attracting and retaining patients.
-The fast-changing online landscape often makes implementing effective marketing strategies for medical practices feel like shooting a moving target.
+Additionally, the fast-changing online landscape often makes implementing effective marketing strategies for medical practices feel like shooting a moving target.

 But however difficult it may be, marketing is a must for doctors.
 Those who invest in marketing themselves thrive, while others who resist tend to fall behind.
 Luckily, a few simple tactics can quickly boost your medical practice’s online and offline presence, making it easier for patients to find you.
 Before we dive in, there a few key things to remember as you plan your marketing strategy:

 - Marketing is not advertising, though advertising can play a part in your marketing strategy.
 Marketing involves public relations, media planning, client support, market research, and community involvement as well as advertising.

 - Marketing is an ongoing process.
 Your strategy will adapt to changes in the industry and the world around you.
 Invest in a long-term strategy to grow your business over time rather than trying a “set-it-and-forget-it” scheme that will likely fall short.

 - Marketing is an investment.
 You should not only plan to spend time and money on your marketing strategy, but you should also track results to determine your return on investment to ensure you’re on track towards success.